 It happens that this year the Days of Awe align with Suicide Prevention Week.

 Sometimes people think I’m exaggerating when I say that before I learned Hebrew, Yom Kippur could wreck me.
 The (non-Jewish) language of “sin” and “repentance” that I learned as a child sent me into a tailspin of despair.
 Avinu Malkeinu [Our Father, Our King] was a fearsome image before which I cowered, a failure.
-A whole day of that, plus fasting, made me truly crazy.
+A whole day of that, plus fasting, made me truly unhinged.

 No, I’m not exaggerating.